wahlflo/credentialer/README.md

 ```
 > credentialer.exe -help
 Usage of credentialer.bin:
+  -debug
+        displays debug information
-  -failed-log string
+  -failed-logMessage string
-        log files, which could not be scanned, to a file
+        logMessage files, which could not be scanned, to a file
   -format string
         type of output [text, json, csv], default is text (default "text")
   -help
         shows help information
   -i string
         path to the directory which should be scanned
+  -llm string
+        which large language model should be used for fine tuning, possible options: [none, ollama], default is none (default "none")
   -no-color
         don't use ANSI escape color codes in output
   -o string
         output file where findings will be stored, default is standard output
+  -ollama-sessions int
+        number of concurrent sessions, default is 1 (default 1)
+  -ollama-url string
+        URL of the ollama LLM, default value is http://127.0.0.1:11434 (default "http://127.0.0.1:11434")
   -resume string
         resume scan based on file containing already scanned files
   -s    suppress info messages for a clearer output
-  -success-log string
+  -success-logMessage string
-        log scanned files to a file, needed to resume a paused scan
+        logMessage scanned files to a file, needed when you want to resume a paused scan
 ```

 ### Output Formats